Pay for the things you must have first. Pay for what your family needs before you pay for any extras.

 - When you lease you must give the item back if you do not make your payments.

 - When you borrow money and promise to hand over an item if you do not make payments.

 Credit cards debts, doctor and hospital bills, and accounts with merchants, are called “unsecured debts”.
 You did not promise to give any of these creditors any of your property, so these debts have low priority.

 Do not pay any debts before you pay your mortgage, rent, utility payments, and car loan.

 Do not pay a creditor just because the creditor says he is going to take you to court.

 Do not pay a debt if you have a good reason not to pay it.
 For example, you borrowed money to buy a car and it is a lemon.
-Instead, talk to a lawyer to make sure your good reason is a legal reason not to pay the debt.
+Instead, talk to a lawyer to find out if your good reason is a legal reason not to pay the debt.
 A lawyer can also advise you about your rights.